RobustBench/robustbench/README.md

 generalization ([Xie et al. (2019)](https://arxiv.org/abs/1911.09665), [Zhu et al. (2019)](https://arxiv.org/abs/1909.11764), [Bochkovskiy et al. (2020)](https://arxiv.org/abs/2004.10934)), robustness to unseen perturbations ([Xie et al. (2019)](https://arxiv.org/abs/1911.09665), [Kang et al. (2019)](https://arxiv.org/abs/1905.01034)), stabilization of GAN training ([Zhong et al. (2020)](https://arxiv.org/abs/2008.03364)).
-See also [this twitter thread](https://twitter.com/SebastienBubeck/status/1284287915837624320) for a more detailed discussion.

 **Q**: Is this benchmark only focused on Lp-robustness? 🤔 \
 **A**: Not at all!
 Lp-robustness is the most well-studied area, so we focus on it first.
 However, in the future, we plan